aurora-opensource/au/docs/tutorial/exercise/103-unit-conversions.md

 section.
 This takes you to two unit tests in the `AdHocConversions` group: `DegreesToRadians`, and `MilesPerHourToMetersPerSecond`.

-In each test, find the `PLACEHOLDER` string.
-Replace it with an ad hoc conversion that converts the numeric variable (`angle_deg` in the first test; `speed_mph` in the second) to the desired target units.
+In each test, find the unit conversion, which is currently done with manual conversion factors.
+Replace it with an ad hoc inline conversion based on Au.

 !!! example "Exercise 1(a)"
     === "Task"